 Do you want to embed audio files in your WordPress blog posts?

-Adding your podcasts, music tracks, and seminar recordings to your website is a great way to add value and get more user engagement.
+Adding podcast episodes, music tracks, and seminar recordings to your website is a great way to add value and get more user engagement.
 By regularly posting new audio content, you can also keep people coming back to your site.

 In this article, we’ll show you how to add SoundCloud audio to your WordPress posts using a feature called oEmbed.